Skip to content

 Instead, you will need to clone the repository using Git, which you can get here.

-git clone https://github.com/RSDKModding/RSDKv2-Decompilation
+git clone --recursive https://github.com/RSDKModding/RSDKv2-Decompilation

 Warning